ChartIQ/Charting-Library---Angular-2.0-Seed-Project/README.md

 ## Requirements

-- A copy of the ChartIQ library, version 7.2+ is required.
-To get your copy, visit https://www.chartiq.com/products/html5-charting-library/ to see a demo and get in touch with us.
+- A copy of the ChartIQ library, version 7.2.0 or later.

+    Visit [https://www.chartiq.com/products/html5-charting-library/](https://www.chartiq.com/products/html5-charting-library/) to get your copy, see a demo, and get in touch with us.

 ## Getting started

 These are the basic instructions to get this project running with no extra features:

 - Clone this repository.
-- Extract the contents of your zipped copy of the ChartIQ library and use the .tgz extension file for npm installation of library
+- Extract the contents of your zipped ChartIQ library package.
-  `npm i ./chartiq-7.2.0.tgz`
+- Copy the tarball (.tgz file) from the extracted library package into the root of this project.
+- Run the following commands from the root of this project:
+    - `npm install ./chartiq-x.x.x.tgz` to install the charting library.
-- Run `npm install` to install rest of dependencies.
+    - `npm install` to install the rest of the dependencies.
-- Run `npm start` to start up the dev server.
+    - `npm start` to start up the development server.
-- Open your browser to [`http://localhost:4200`](http://localhost:4200).
+- Open your browser to [http://localhost:4200](http://localhost:4200).

-## Enbalig TFC plugin
+## Enabling TFC plugin

-- Uncomment 3 lines following the `"// to enable tfc plugin uncomment next line"` in the **_src/styles.scss_** and **_src/app.module.ts_** files.
+- Uncomment the three lines following the `// to enable tfc plugin uncomment next line` comment in the *src/styles.scss* and *src/app.module.ts* files.

 ## Enabling IE11

-- run `npm install core-js`
+- Run `npm install core-js` .

-- uncomment IE11 related imports in polyfills.js file
+- Uncomment IE11-related imports in the *polyfills.js* file.

 ## Contributing to this project